AdaLLaVA

 1. Content.
 Image-query pair.

 2. Latency constraints.
-The total latency budget model should meet.
+The total latency budget model should yield.
 (FLOPs, time, etc.)

 AdaLLaVA: Adaptive Multimodal Large Language Models